rgopi2win/advanced-css/README.md

 # CSS Features

-The project develops for understanding the CSS features to develop the rich Web UI.
+The project is developed for understanding the CSS features to develop the rich Web UI.

+-
 ### Project Highlights

 1. CSS features Highlights
 2. SASS compilation using NPM